User Guide

 - Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.

-Note how the app contains some sample data, so before using the application for yourself, you should typeclear
+Note how the app contains some sample data, so before using the application for yourself, you should typeclearto clear them.

 -